Node JS

 sudo -u nodejs pm2 restart hello

-Step 3: Get your code onto the Server
+Step 3: Get your code onto the Pod

 Clone your NodeJS code onto the droplet, anywhere you like.
 Note: If you're not using source code control, you can directly upload the files to your droplet using SFTP.